CanerKocak/https_outcall/README.md

-# HTTPS Outcall Server
+# HTTPS Outcall Server with ICP Canister Registry

-A simple Actix Web server designed to be compatible with Internet Computer canister HTTPS outcalls.
-This server provides a lightweight HTTP endpoint that can be called from Internet Computer canisters using the HTTPS outcall feature.
+A server designed to be compatible with Internet Computer canister HTTPS outcalls, featuring a comprehensive registry for tracking and managing ICP canisters, including tokens and miners.

 ## Purpose

 The Internet Computer Protocol requires IPv6 connectivity for its canister HTTPS outcalls.
 This server is specifically configured to:

 1. Bind to IPv6 addresses to ensure compatibility with IC canisters
-2. Provide simple endpoints for testing and development
+2. Provide a registry for tracking ICP canisters (tokens, miners, wallets)
+3. Automatically update canister information by calling their methods
+4. Offer a REST API for managing and querying the registry
-3. Run reliably as a system service
+5. Run reliably as a system service

 ## Features

 - Binds to IPv6 addresses for compatibility with IC canister HTTPS outcalls
+- Persistent SQLite database for storing canister information
+- Background job system for periodically updating canister information
-- Provides a simple API with GET and POST endpoints
+- REST API for managing and querying the registry
+- Support for different canister types (tokens, miners, wallets)
 - Automatically starts on system boot via systemd service

+## Registry Features

+- **Canister Management**: Register, update, and delete canisters
+- **Token Tracking**: Automatically fetch and store token information
+- **Miner Tracking**: Automatically fetch and store miner information and stats
+- **Module Hash Tracking**: Track module hashes for canisters
+- **Periodic Updates**: Automatically update canister information every minute
+- **Manual Refresh**: Trigger manual updates via API

 ## Local Development